-Most people often wonder what to expect during their 2 hour initial appointment, to many peoples’ surprise, it isn’t just a long discussion on diet and health, but is actually a very active treatment process as I assess old injuries and compensations that you have developed over the course of your life.
+Most people often wonder what to expect during their 1 to 2 hour initial appointment, to many peoples’ surprise, it isn’t just a long discussion on diet and health, but is actually a very active treatment process as I assess old injuries and compensations that you have developed over the course of your life.

 These compensations could be from recent events or could be from major accidents or trauma that happened years ago.
 We don’t know the exact details of how the body stores some of these compensations in its permanent memory, but we know that the subconscious mind maintains a memory of previous injuries.
 If these injuries aren’t treated properly at the time of the incident, then long term adaptations or compensations are developed.

 These injuries and compensations that you develop are so important that they can cloud the clinical picture with so much static, that we are often unable to decipher what the body is really telling us.
 For example if you had a previous unresolved injury in your big toe, a few years later, this could be causing you shoulder pain.
 The shoulder pain is just the symptom, while the root cause lies in the big toe!
 By the time your shoulder starts hurting, it is likely that both your shoulder and your big toe need to be treated, but even if you could eliminate your shoulder pain through various therapies, most times it will return until the big toe is properly treated.

 So during the first 2 hours of your initial visit, much of the time is spent doing an in-depth analysis of previous injuries and screening each individual for fundamental movement patterns that must be corrected prior to getting to the root problem.
 Also, as previous injury is the most likely cause of future injury, (think repeated ankle sprains) making sure the body isn’t compensating for an old injury is a great way to avoid future injury.